dfinity/wg-identity-authentication/topics/consent-msg.md

     forbidden: icrc21_error_info;
     // The call is malformed and would cause an error (i.e. the method does not exist, the arguments cannot be decoded, etc.).
     malformed_call: icrc21_error_info;
+    // The call does not have a consent message (yet).
+This error should be used by canister developers that want to gradually
+    // roll out support for the consent message interface.
+I.e. as a placeholder result for canister calls that will provide
+    // a consent message or a definitive error result (see above) in the future.
+    not_supported: icrc21_error_info;
 };

 service : {